Best Practices for DO-178C Compliance

 Thorough Test Coverage

-If you want to be in compliance with DO-178C, you need thorough test coverage.
+If you want to be compliant, you need thorough test coverage.

 With Helix ALM, you can from requirements.
 And you can run tests from test cases.
 This helps you ensure 100 percent test coverage.